-Chum Salmon in the Cowlitz Basin are considered by the Recovery Plan to be part of a single, larger population that is comprised of those produced naturally in the Lower Cowlitz, Toutle, and Coweeman subbasins (LCFRB 2010; WDFW and LCFRB 2016).
+Chum Salmon in the Cowlitz Basin are considered by the Recovery Plan to be part of a single, larger population that is comprised of those produced naturally in the Lower Cowlitz.
+Toutle, and Coweeman subbasins (LCFRB 2010; WDFW and LCFRB 2016).
 As part of the Columbia River Chum Salmon ESU, this population was listed as threatened in 1999.
 Historically, the Cowlitz Basin Chum Salmon population was the largest in the Lower Columbia Subbasin, producing 300,000-500,000 adults; however, recent estimates of returns (<150 salmon; LCFRB 2010) and baseline escapement (<300 salmon; WDFW and LCFRB 2016) are currently Very Low, and the population is considered to be at a High to Very High Risk of extinction (Table 9.0-1).
 The Cowlitz Basin Chum Salmon population is listed as Contributing (LCFRB 2010) and thus is important to recovery of the ESU.
 Additionally, recovery will benefit other salmonid species within the Cowlitz Basin by bringing in and releasing ocean nutrients into the ecosystem.
-No hatchery releases of Chum Salmon occurred historically in the Cowlitz Basin, nor is there a current or proposed hatchery program.
-However, four hatchery programs in the lower Columbia River (Gravs River, Big Creek, Lewis River, and Washougal hatcheries) currently release juvenile Chum Salmon (NMFS 2016).
+Only small, experimental hatchery releases of Chum Salmon have occurred in the Cowlitz Basin, and these have not occurred after 1999.
+There is no current or proposed hatchery program.
+However, four hatchery programs in the lower Columbia River (Gravs River, Big Creek, Lewis River, and Washougal hatcheries) currently release juvenile Chum Salmon (NMFS 2016) and could potentially influence the Cowlitz Basin population through straying.